Ramona Härdi

-Ramona Härdi (Ramona Haerdi) (born on 9 April 1997 in Möriken, Aargau, Switzerland) is a Swiss speed-skater.
+Ramona Härdi (also spelled Haerdi; born 9 April 1997 in Möriken, Aargau, Switzerland) is a Swiss speed-skater.
 She competed for Switzerland at the 2018 Winter Olympics in the ladies' mass start.

 Biography

 At the age of six, Härdi took up inline skating and switched to speed skating later.
 She moved to Heerenveen, Netherlands in order for her to train for tournaments.

 Career

 Härdi started her career in inline skating.
 In 2012, she participated in the Swiss Skate Tour Final in Geisingen, Germany, where she placed first, She competed at the Swiss Championships in September 2013 and came in third place.

 Härdi's first major speed skating events were the 3000m at the Junior World Cup in Baselga di Pinè, Italy, and the 2016 World Junior Championships in Changchun, China.
 In Italy, she came in fourteenth; in China, she came in fifteenth.
 The two events helped her overall rank twenty-third in the 2015-16 World Cup season with 45 points, thus qualifying her for the 2018 Winter Olympics.

 Härdi competed at the 2018 European Speed Skating Championships in Kolomna, Russia and finished thirteenth.